What Is Ghb And How Dangerous Is Its Abuse?

 Addiction to GHB primarily involves using the drug without a prescription despite experiencing obvious negative consequences.
 You may also find it difficult to cease drug use despite having a strong desire to do so.

 The symptoms of GHB addiction can manifest through physical, mental, behavioral, and social behavior.
+These include:

 Physical Signs